 Accutane affects the way that acne develops in a few different ways:

 - By reducing the size of the skin’s oil glands by as much as 58%

 - By reducing the production of oil by up to 80%, which leads to less bacteria on the skin

 - By reducing inflammation

 Unless your doctor gives other instructions, Accutane generally is taken twice per day with a substantial meal to help the body absorb the drug.
 You should always swallow the capsule whole with a glass of water, since isotretinoin can irritate the esophagus if chewed, sucked, or allowed to dissolve in the mouth.

-Accutane is prescribed in 30-day supplies.
-Your doctor should give you a specific dosage according to your weight, but this dosage can change over the course of your treatment.
-Never take a higher dosage than that prescribed, and if you forget to take one of your daily doses, always skip that dose instead of taking two doses simultaneously.
+Your doctor will give you a specific dosage according to your weight, but this dosage can change over the course of your treatment – never take a higher dosage than your healthcare professional prescribes.
+If you forget to take one of your daily doses, always skip that dose instead of taking two doses at the same time.
 Overdosing on Accutane can lead to serious health problems.

 Accutane Side Effects